k-hruthik/AFAME-TECHNOLOGIES/README.md

 We welcome contributions from the community to enhance our fraud detection solution.
 Whether it's ideas for improvements, bug fixes, or new features, please feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE), allowing you to freely use, modify, and distribute the code, with no warranties or liabilities.

 ## Contact

 Got questions, suggestions, or interested in collaborating?
-Reach out to us at kamleshpiy9@gmail.com.
+Reach out to us at hruthikthebest@gmail.com.
 We're eager to connect with fellow enthusiasts and experts in the field of fraud detection!

 ---